abehmiel/timescreen/README.md

 - for this part, you will need pandas, node.js and phantom.js:
   - `pip3 install pandas`
   - `[package-manager on your distro] install nodejs`
-  - npm install -g phantomjs
+  - `npm install -g phantomjs`
-- run `python3 tweetshot_driver.py`
+- Edit the `user` variable in `tweetshot_driver.py`, then run `python3 tweetshot_driver.py`
-  - the script will collect screenshot of every tweet that has been indexed in the data file.
-The data file has path information for each image.
+  - the script will collect screenshot of every tweet that has been indexed in the data file, which has path information for each image
+  - expect a little weirdness with embedded videos, especially vines; attached images may not be full-sized
   - there will be one image (~60kb) per tweet.
 Context will be captured for replies.
-The option to allow for not capturing this context is under development.
+The option to allow for not capturing this context is under development